 - Just sleeping under the shade of a neem tree is therapeutic.

 - The tree is known to halt spreading deserts.

 - It’s leaf and it’s extract are a natural substance that don’t simply mask symptoms but encourage your body to heal itself.

 - Its completely safe and causes no harm or side-effects.
 It has been used as a health and beauty aid in India for more than 5000 years.

 - It was considered a divine tree by ancient Indians.

-- A world conference is held every three years to discuss the research and discoveries modern science is making, on this single tree.
-And there is lots to show and tell!
+- A world conference is held to discuss the research and discoveries modern science is making, on this single tree.
+And there is lots to show and tell.

-As if all this wasn’t amazing enough, the Neem is a hardy tree that requires almost no water and grows happily on wastelands.
+As if all this wasn’t amazing enough, the Neem is a hardy tree that requires very less water and grows happily on wastelands.